JD-X1/compact_classification/README.md

 ## Output

-All output is saved in the `resources/` directory with each individual MAG in your target direct generating an.
+All output is saved in your output directory with each individual MAG in your target direct generating an.

 | Directory / File Path                            | Description                                                  |
 |--------------------------------------------------|--------------------------------------------------------------|